jcolag/silver-bat-01-seeking-refuge/text/07-entrance.md

 "Hey!
 This room is off-limits to all personnel!"
 They turn and Saifuddin knocks one of the pair out.
 The other turns back and I jump him.
 He fights back, stronger than I expected, but Bill and Alexia help and we manage to subdue him without too much trouble.

 They're both wearing GORGON rings.
-Making sure both men are unconscious, I grab them and we search the two thugs for any other identification that might help us as we go further into this labyrinth, not to mention relieving them of their weapons.
+Making sure both men are unconscious, I grab them, and we search the two thugs for any other identification that might help us as we go further into this labyrinth, not to mention relieving them of their weapons.
 Their uniforms seem to be the same as ours, so there's a decent chance we chose correctly.

 "Alexia, how's that hole coming?"